SURE FOOT EQUINE STABILITY PROGRAM

 The pads get stiff in the cold.
 Do they still work?

 Yes, SURE FOOT pads will get hard in cold weather but they still work in cold temperatures.
-If you prefer you can keep them in a warm room.
+If you prefer you can keep them in a warm room so they do not harden in very cold weather.

 Should I allow my horse to eat hay if he chooses when using the pads?